-During the previous year the Board announced its intention to commence making distributions by way of dividends to be funded from a combination of income and capital.
-This measure was adopted in the belief that the level of dividends paid by emerging market companies over the long term is an increasingly important attraction for investors seeking to invest in the emerging market asset class.
+The Board believes that one of the attractions of the Company is its policy of making quarterly distributions by way of dividends to be funded from a combination of income and capital.
+This policy has been adopted by the Board in the belief that the level of dividends paid by emerging market companies over the long term is an increasingly important attraction for investors seeking to invest in the emerging market asset class.

-Three interim dividends, each of 5.25p per share, were paid on 29 March, 29 June and 28 September 2018 and, since the year end, a fourth and final interim dividend in respect of the year of 5.25p per share was paid on 21 December 2018.
+Three interim dividends, each of 5.25p per share, were paid on 29 March, 28 June and 27 September 2019 and, since the year end, a fourth and final interim dividend in respect of the year of 5.25p per share was paid on 20 December 2019.
 This brings the total dividends for the year to 21p per share.

-For future years, the Board intends to continue to pay interim dividends on a quarterly basis, in March, June, September and December and it is anticipated that the total dividend for the year ended 31 October 2019 will be no less than 21p per share.
-Accordingly, the Board declares a first interim dividend for the current financial year, of 5.25p per share, which will be paid on 29 March 2019 to shareholders on the register on 1 March 2019.
+For future years, the Board intends to continue to pay interim dividends on a quarterly basis, in March, June, September and December and it is anticipated that the total dividends for the year ending 31 October 2020 will be no less than 22.0p per share, a 5% increase on the level of dividends paid last year, representing a yield of 3.47% based on the share price of 606.0p as at 7 February 2020.
+Accordingly, the Board declares a first interim dividend for the current financial year, of 5.5p per share, which will be paid on 27 March 2020 to shareholders on the register on 28 February 2020.

 The Board will put a resolution to shareholders at the AGM in respect of its policy to declare four interim dividends each year, and will include this as a resolution at future AGMs.
 The payment of any dividends will be subject to compliance with all necessary regulatory obligations of the Company, including the Guernsey Law solvency test, compliance with its loan covenants, and will also be subject to the Company retaining sufficient cash for its working capital requirements.